 Goldeneye isn’t my most favorite James Bond game – that’s Nightfire, specifically the console version – but I still respect it as a good game that made a huge impact for first-person shooters on home consoles.
 So I was surprised to see that the game had a modding scene.
 Definitely not as big as the ROM hacks of Mario or Sonic, or even the thousands of Doom mods; but significant enough to be noticed.

-Unfortunately, it seems to be a “separate the wheat from the chaff” problem, as this video proves:
+Unfortunately, it seems to be a “separate the wheat from the chaff” problem, as this video from The Kins proves:

 Thus I didn’t pay too much attention to the scene, since it seemed to be fairly amateur.
 But then a friend brought this mod to my attention, and suddenly my interest in Goldeneye modding scene was piqued.